iamhrishikeshpadhye/LinkedIn-Video-downloader/README.md

 ```

-Step 3 : You can optionally pass the `-o <output file>` to specify the name of the video that is to be stored.
+You can optionally pass the `-o <output file>` to specify the name of the video that is to be stored.
+Please note that the link is just for example and you can replace it with any valid link.

 ## Author